100% of our BA (Hons) Human Resource Management students were satisfied with their courseNational Student Survey 2018

 * Mae’r modiwl hwn ar gael yn Gymraeg os yw digon o siaradwyr Cymraeg yn dewis ei astudio – This module is available dependent on student demand.

 The BA (Hons) Human Resource Management is also available as a four year course including an integrated Foundation Year, and is designed for students who do not currently meet admissions criteria for direct entry onto the degree.
 You will start by completing a foundation year, which provides well structured support, allowing you to develop your skills and knowledge before continuing onto the three year degree programme.
-Find out more: Foundation Year (Social Sciences)
+For more information please email firstname.lastname@example.org

 Our HRM degree is taught by a team of experts, who bring the latest developments straight to the classroom.
 This is reinforced by guest lectures, where you will hear directly from professionals working in the field.
 There are also plenty of opportunities to gain practical experience, where you can apply business theories in the real world.
 You will learn through lectures, tutorials, directed learning, independent study and workplace engagement.
 Lectures will be used to introduce key HRM and business concepts and theories.